cubefs/cubefs-helm/README.md

 Check cluster status

 ```
-helm status chubaofs
+helm status cubefs
 ```

-## Use ChubaoFS CSI as backend storage
+## Use Cubefs CSI as backend storage

-After installing ChubaoFS using helm, the StorageClass named `cfs-sc` of ChubaoFS has been created.
-Next, you can to create a PVC that the `storageClassName`  value is `cfs-sc` to using ChubaoFS as backend storage.
+After installing Cubefs using helm, the StorageClass named `cfs-sc` of Cubefs has been created.
+Next, you can to create a PVC that the `storageClassName`  value is `cfs-sc` to using Cubefs as backend storage.

 An example `pvc.yaml` is shown below.